Configuration

 Windows

-On Windows, Mach only officially supports shipping applications with Direct3D.
+On Windows, Mach only supports shipping applications with Direct3D, and uses WASAPI for audio.

 Sometimes it’s helpful for developers on Windows to test the OpenGL, Vulkan, or OpenGL ES backends on a Windows host.
 We don’t support shipping games in this configuration, but they can be enabled via build.zig (OpenGL ES support varies across drivers, Vulkan depends on the heavyweight LunarG Vulkan SDK.
 OpenGL is generally always available.)